criecm/ansible-roles/criecm.zfs/README.md

   * `group ()`
     Change from default group (0)
   * `acls ([])`
-    If you need to apply acls
+    If you need to apply acls (only on create)
   * `nfsv4_acls (True)`
     acls are NFSv4, not POSIX